AliveToolkit/alive2/README.md

 The Clang plugin can optionally use multiple cores.
-To enable parallel translation validation, add the `-mllvm -tv-parallel-XXX` command line options to Clang, where XXX is one of three parallelism managers supported by Alive2.
-The first one (XXX=posix) uses the POSIX jobserver, a mechanism provided by GNU Make to provide global control over parallel execution of recursive make invocations.
-This mechanism will only work if GNU Make believes that clang is a recursive make command; tell it this by prefixing the `alivecc` command with a `+` character in your Makefile.
-Alas, Ninja does not provide a jobserver.
-The second parallelism manager (XXX=fifo) uses alive-jobserver, a new job server provided by Alive2.
-For details about how to use this program, please consult its help output by running it without any command line arguments.
-The third parallelism manager (XXX=unrestricted) does not restrict parallelism at all, but rather calls fork() freely.
+To enable parallel translation validation, add the `-mllvm -tv-parallel-XXX` command line options to Clang, where XXX is one of two parallelism managers supported by Alive2.
+The first (XXX=fifo) uses alive-jobserver: for details about how to use this program, please consult its help output by running it without any command line arguments.
+The second parallelism manager (XXX=unrestricted) does not restrict parallelism at all, but rather calls fork() freely.
 This is mainly intended for developer use; it tends to use a lot of RAM.

 Use the `-mllvm -tv-report-dir=dir` to tell Alive2 to place its output files into a specific directory.